Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Einstein-Hilbert Action and the Ricci Flow of the Space Metric

-for $\Delta x_i=x_i-x_{i-1}$, and $\frak C_N=\left(\frac{2T}{\tau_{N+1}}\right)^{D/2}~\exp\left( |x_F-x_I|^2/4T-|x_F-x_N|^2/2\tau_{N+1}\right)$,\footnote{The contribution of $x_N$ in $\frak C_N$ would provide an integration on the last time section within the total action, hence it is essentially a null set integral and can be easily removed from the calculations.} where $J_i$ is the Jacobian determinant of transformation $F_i$.
-We can simply employ (\ref {b-1}) for a dynamical geometry of space Riemannian manifold $M$.
-This geometric evolution is absolutely independent of the topology of $M$, but rather it would have been related to the differential geometric structures due; hence the Riemannian metric $g$.
-Therefore, since the Wiener fractal measure was worked out for the Fourier expansion in terms of the Laplacian eigenfunctions on $(M,g)$, the time evolution of $g$ would cause some change of variables within the measure as we considered in (\ref {b-1}).
-The next theorem provides a consistent framework for such transformations versus infinitesimal variation of the metric.\footnote{For the variation of eigenvalues and eigenfunctions of the Laplacian (and its generalized versions such as $(p,q)$-Laplacian and the Witten Laplacian) versus the metric evolution see for example \cite{azami, besse, berger2, hwang, dicerbo, berger et al, lic, hou, fang, cao, elsoufi} and the references therein}\\
+We can simply employ (\ref {b-1}) for a dynamical geometry of the space manifold $M$.
+Indeed, this geometric evolution is assumed to be absolutely independent of the topology of $M$, but rather it would have been related to the differential geometric structures, such as the Riemannian metric $g$.\footnote{To see the corresponding topological dependence see \cite{top1, top2, top3}.} Therefore, since the Wiener fractal measure was worked out for the Fourier expansion in terms of the Laplacian eigenfunctions on $(M,g)$, the time evolution of $g$ would cause some change of basis within the measure as we explained and established in (\ref {b-1}).
+The next theorem provides a consistent framework for such transformations versus infinitesimal variation of the metric.\footnote{For the variation of eigenvalues and eigenfunctions of the Laplacian (and its generalized versions such as $(p,q)$-Laplacian and the Witten Laplacian) versus the metric evolution see \cite{azami, besse, berger2, hwang, dicerbo, berger et al, lic, hou, fang, cao, elsoufi} and the references therein.}\\